Interactive Touchscreen Interface using jQuery and HTML5 Video

 In 2009 artist Midi Onodera created a series of 52 short clips designed for podcasting.
 I have been fortunate to be involved in this project, providing technical support and new media development.
 When exhibition opportunities arise, such as Onodera’s recent show at Concordia University in Montreal, we grapple with ways to present these new-media-specific works in the gallery setting.
 Knowing Concordia had some sweet gear, Onodera chose show this series on a large touch-screen monitor.
 I designed and implemented the interface using web-standard technologies including jQuery and HTML5 Video.

 I have posted the code on Github.
-It uses a version of the jQuery vertical center function I previously posted, as well as some other interface effects.
+It uses a jQuery vertical center function I previously created, as well as some other interface effects.
 One of my favourite of its features is the randomization: The thumbnails are shuffled as the page is loaded and then each moves to the end of the page upon being selected.
 At its core are the functions to load and play the clips.

 Swapping Sources in an HTML 5 Video